pnp/powerautomate-samples/README.md

 # Power Automate Samples

-> TODO: Update the text here

 This repository contains community samples that demonstrate different usage patterns for Power Automate.

-> We do welcome community contributions to the samples folder in this repository for demonstrating different use cases with Power Automate.
+> We welcome community contributions to the `samples` folder in this repository for demonstrating different use cases with Power Automate.

 ## Have issues or questions?